 Clinical Psychology (PsyD)

 Enroll in a unique program specifically created to provide professional psychological services to Spanish-speaking and other diverse populations.
 With our two cutting-edge specializations, Latinx Mental Health or Diverse Populations, our doctoral program offers a curriculum designed to meet the needs of a multi-cultural environment with a strong social justice focus.
-Our scholar-practitioner model will prepare you to contribute meaningfully to the field and practice of clinical psychology.
+Our practitioner-scholar model will prepare you to contribute meaningfully to the field and practice of clinical psychology.
 Our diverse faculty and student body round out the learning experience by providing a variety of worldviews and cultural perspectives.

 Small Classes; Maximum Attention